telerik/blazor-docs/knowledge-base/dropdown-kb-bind-to-enum.md

 An enum is, effectively, an integer.
 Thus, its default value is `0` and that can conflict with the concept of a combobox and its placeholder - the placeholder shows when the `Value` matches the `default` for its type and indicate no selection.
 On the other hand, an enum always has a selection, so a DropDownList component might be more suitable.

-Nevertheless, if you want to use both an enum and a placehlder, you should use `nullable` types so that their `default` value is `null` and does not interfere with the options possible from the `enum` itself.
+Nevertheless, if you want to use both an enum and a placeholder, you should use `nullable` types so that their `default` value is `null` and does not interfere with the options possible from the `enum` itself.

 >caption Show Placeholder in the combo box when binding to an enum - done through nullable fields